Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Qualitative Experiments

-Fig.~\ref{fig:3} shows the task 1 performance on two images face attribute transfer.
-Take Eyeglasses as an example attribute to swap: C and D should keep all other attributes unmodified except for Eyeglasses.
+Fig.~\ref{fig:5} shows the task 1 performance on two images face attribute transfer.
+Take Eyeglasses as an example attribute to swap: A,B are input, the output C and D should keep all other attributes unmodified except for swapping the Eyeglasses.
 ELEGANT generated C and D have artifacts in Eyeglasses-unrelated regions, which means ELEGANT cannot disentangle well in latent space.
 After adding CIR, the generated C and D better preserve the irrelevant regions during face attribute transfer, which demonstrates that CIR helps encourage a more convex and disentangled latent space.
 The Eyebrow and Beard attribute results also show the improvement from CIR.
-Fig.~\ref{fig:4} shows the task 2 performance on face image generation by exemplars.
-Similarly, ELEGANT generated new images with artifacts in Eyeglasses-unrelated regions that cannot disentangle well.
+Fig.~\ref{fig:6} shows the task 2 performance on face image generation by exemplars.
+Input image (orange) should be modified as different face images with the same style of the Eyeglasses attribute in the reference images (green).
+ELEGANT generated new images with artifacts in Eyeglasses-unrelated regions that cannot disentangle well.
 Synthesis is also inferior in the glasses region, which we posit is due to non-convexity in the eyeglass-related latent space.
 With the help of CIR, the generated images improve both Eyeglass quality and irrelevant region preservation.